openebs-archive/openebs-docs/docs/uglocalpv.md

 velero restore create --from-backup hostpathbkp1
 ```

-Once the restore is completed you should see the restore marked as `Completed`.
+Once the restore is completed you should see the status marked as `Completed`.
 The following can be used to obtain the restore job status.

 ```
 velero restore get